Dhashvinth/Delivery-time-prediction/README.md

 # Delivery-time-prediction
-Project to estimate the average delivery time
+Project to estimate the delivery time with the factors such as product size, distance, traffic conditions, and shipping method